We Are In The Business Of Healing

 Lack of consent claims often apply in situations when a doctor inadvertently performs surgery on the wrong body part or decides to perform an additional nonemergency surgery when the patient had only consented to one procedure on their consent form.
 Lack of consent claims can also be related to instances in which a complication occurs during surgery that was not listed as a possible risk on the consent form, the complication was far more common than the patient was made to believe, or the doctor’s description of potential complications contradicted what was stated on the consent form.

 Consent violations can take two forms:

-2. Improper description of a complication: Consent forms must accurately portray the chances a patient will experience a certain complication.
-For example, if a person experiences a complication that is known to occur 10 percent of the time during surgery, but the consent form erroneously stated that the complication only affected 1 percent of patients, the patient may argue that they would not have undergone the procedure if the odds were accurately represented.
+- Improper description of a complication: Consent forms must accurately portray the chances a patient will experience a certain complication.
+For example, if a person experiences a complication that is known to occur 10% of the time during surgery, but the consent form erroneously stated that the complication only affected 1% of patients, the patient may argue that they would not have undergone the procedure if the odds were accurately represented.

 Individuals who are treated without proper consent and harmed due to this treatment may have grounds to file a civil claim against the doctor, the hospital, or both in pursuit of compensation for their resulting medical expenses, lost wages, pain and suffering, and rehabilitation costs.
 If you have been a victim of violation of patient consent, we urge you to contact our knowledgeable attorneys as soon as possible to discuss your options and determine the most appropriate course of action to pursue.

-Contact our office online today to get started towards filing a claim.
+Contact our office online today to get started toward filing a claim.